segersniels/duplicacy/README.md

-  -s, --stats              Show statistics during and after backup --dry-run                Dry run for testing, don't backup anything --wait <minutes>         Time in minutes to wait on lock to go away -h, --help               display help for command
+  -s, --stats              Show statistics during and after backup --dry-run                Dry run for testing, don't backup anything --wait <minutes>         Time in minutes to wait on lock to go away --bin <path>             If needed you can point to your duplicacy binary manually -h, --help               display help for command
 ```